How Can Government Resource Planning Systems Demonstrate Performance?

 We’ve encountered a lot of discussion about how to demonstrate “government results” in a Government Resource Planning (GRP) system.
 Ideas about how to classify and manage government performance – outputs and outcomes – has progressed to the realm of transparency.
-The critical question is how can governments demonstrate budget plans designed for citizen services and follow through to show the actual results.
-Many ask us how we have managed to support government results transparency for Timor-Leste.
+The critical question is how can governments demonstrate budget plans designed for citizen services and follow through to show the actual results – much like we have helped the Government of Timor-Leste.

 Government Performance Management Starts with the Budget

-Showing government results is more than putting together a web site.
+Showing government results is more than putting together a transparency portal.
 It’s not something that can be generated from a spreadsheet.
 Government financial and performance management begins with the budget.
 Budgets are guidelines in the private sector.
 In government – it’s the law.
-Government budgets encapsulates policy, economics and objectives.
+Government budgets encapsulate policy, economics and objectives.
 Results need to be traced back to objectives in the budget.
 This enables improving spending to achieve better results.

 Unified Approach Need for 360 Degree Government Results

 Government performance management is not something that can be sustained by using stand-alone software.
 Or, software designed for the private sector.
 A unified approach across the budget cycle is required.
-This consists of transparency, back-office and metadata layers that need to be more than integrated – tightly unified to ensure proper controls and full automation.
+This consists of transparency, back-office and metadata layers that need to be more than integrated.
+Systems and data need to be tightly unified to ensure proper controls and full automation – such as is in the case of the FreeBalance Accountability Suite™.

 Many who advocate the use of stand-alone software are only aware of the “happy path” of managing the budget cycle.
 They are often unaware of the realities of government performance management that can only be handled through unified systems.
 Some points of failure through stand-alone systems include: